devforfu/blogapp/pages/2018-06-27-decision-trees.md

 Decision Tree is one of the most intuitively understandable ones and simple it its underlying implementation.
-We are going to build a _Decision Tree_ classifier using **Numpy** library and generalize it to _Random Forest_ &mdash; an ensemble of randomly generated trees, which is less prone to data noise.
+We are going to build a _Decision Tree_ classifier using **Numpy** library and generalize it to _Random Forest_ --- an ensemble of randomly generated trees, which is less prone to data noise.

 <!--more-->